 Vigna unguiculata (L.) Walp.

-Also known as: Black Eyed Pea, Pea Bean, Black Eyed-Bean, China Pea, Bombay Cowpea.
+Common Names: Black Eyed Pea, Pea Bean, Black Eyed-Bean, China Pea, Bombay Cowpea.
 Southern Peas, Blackeye Peas, Crowder Peas, California blackeyed peas

 As a result of human selection in China, India and South-East Asia, cowpea underwent further diversification to produce two cultivar-groups, Sesquipedalis Group (yard-long beans) with long pods used as a vegetable, and Biflora Group, grown for the pods, dry seeds and for fodder

-- In Africa the leaves are sun-dried, stored and used as a vegetable during dry season.They can be sun-dried after harvest or boiled and then sun-dried.
+In Africa the leaves are also sun-dried, stored for later as a vegetable during dry season.They can be sun-dried after harvest or boiled and then sun-dried.

 Used as a fodder in West Africa, India and Australia.

 - Cowpea: A versatile Legume for Hot, Dry Conditions

 - Cowpea Recipes